 Whether you’re reading this article because you’ve already decided that becoming a liveaboard family is right for you, or whether you’re simply curious about what living on a sailboat as a family could be like, you’ve come to the right place!

-As a primary school teacher that’s been living on a sailboat for three years now, I’ve met a whole host of different liveaboard families having the most amazing adventures on all kinds of sailboat budgets.
+As a primary school teacher living on a sailboat for three years now, I’ve met a host of different liveaboard families having the most amazing adventures on all kinds of sailboat budgets.

-I’m going to share the top five things I think you should know before becoming a liveaboard family, for better or for worse!
+I will share the top five things I think you should know before becoming a liveaboard family, for better or worse!

 #1 Safety first